 Archive for 'Motion Pictures'

-Posted by Richard Green on June 25, 2014, under Motion Pictures, Reference, Universal News Collection.
+Posted by Jim Konicek on July 14, 2014, under Motion Pictures, Universal News Collection.

-1930s 1960s Academy Awards animation art art deco aviation Baseball Civil Rights declassified Defense Visual Information Center digitization educational films Fashion Film First Motion Picture Unit Forest Service Guest blogger Harmon Foundation horses Inventions Military etiquette Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York City Preservation restoration Still Pictures Training films U.S. Forest Service UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army USIA US Navy Washington DC World War I World War II
+1930s 1960s Academy Awards animation art art deco aviation Baseball Civil Rights declassified Defense Visual Information Center digitization educational films Fashion Film Forest Service Guest blogger Harmon Foundation horses Inventions Lyndon Baines Johnson Military etiquette Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York City Preservation restoration Still Pictures Training films U.S. Forest Service UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army USIA US Navy Washington DC World War I World War II